ocean-tracking-network/otn_field_reporting_standards/_episodes/00-background.md

 keypoints:
     - "OTN is a global organization."
     - "OTN supports research in ways both technical and data related"
-    - "More informatin is available on the Data Portal"
+    - "More information is available on the Data Portal"

 ---
 # Intro to OTN